Swami Vivekananda Planetarium: Programmes

 The planetarium was inaugurated on 1 March 2018 and started the first public show on 2 March 2018.
 Eight shows are held daily with each show lasting 25 minutes.
 Some of the 3D shows screened are We are stars, Dawn of the space age and Mysteries of the unseen world.
 The shows cover space technology, planets, nature, environment science, history and geography, which are presented in English, Hindi and Kannada.
 The first inaugural show screened was We are stars which covers the story of space of billions of years from the time of the Big Bang to the modern day.

 Access

 The planetarium is located at the Pilikula Regional Science Centre at Moodushedde, 9 km away from Mangalore. which is well connected by road, rail, and air services with the rest of the country.
 Mangalore railway station, in the city centre, is connected to the major cities including Chennai, Mumbai and New Delhi.
 Mangalore International Airport is located about 7 km away from the city centre.
-By road, it is 350 km west of Bangalore, the capital of Karnataka.
+By road, it is 350 km west of Bengaluru, the capital of Karnataka.